GameServerManagers/LinuxGSM-Docs/New-Server.md

 This may help you on the making of a new server support for LGSM.

-Can be a good start to copy your main script from an existing game (preferably the same engine if it exists).
+First, it can be a good start to copy a main script from an existing game (preferably the same engine if it exists) and edit it to fit your needs.

 Things to edit into the main script :
 * Check paths variables, especially config paths